elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20240118.md

 - Shall we includes are ongoing work on:
   - Features Required for Aerospace
   - White paper: Survey on State-of-the-Art Open Source Linux-Like Operating Systems in Avionics

 ---
-# Preparation for WG Updates Next Week

-- All ELISA working groups presenting updates on 16-17 Jan.
-Aerospace WG update is on 17 Jan.
-- Expected Content:
-  - Look back at major milestone and achievements in 2023
-  - Current focus and activities
-  - What’s coming up in 2024 and areas and opportunities for collaboration
-  - Onboarding resources and how to get involved

----